melissagosmen/Bottom-up-LR-Parser/README.md

 ## Bottom up LR Parser Features

-- The task of this project is to construct a bottom-up LR parser.
+- The purpose of this project is to construct a bottom-up LR parser.
 This project used the following grammar and LR parse table.

 ##### Grammar